-All financial liabilities are initially recorded at fair market value and designated upon initial recognition as FVTPL or other financial liabilities.
+All financial liabilities are initially recorded at fair value and subsequently measured at amortized cost using the effective interest rate method.

-Financial liabilities classified as other financial liabilities are initially recognized at fair value.
-After initial recognition, other financial liabilities are subsequently measured at amortized cost using the effective interest rate method.
 The effective interest rate method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period.
-The Company's accounts payable and accrued liabilities are classified as other financial liabilities.
+The Company's accounts payable and accrued liabilities are measured at amortized cost.